Psychology graduate programs

 Setting the foundation for your career

 Our graduate programs offer a curriculum that is highly customizable to allow students to pursue the coursework that best matches their interests and training goals.
 All graduate students complete core courses in foundations of psychology and statistical methods.
-Students in the Research and Clinical Training Option also complete required clinical courses, practica, and internships.
-For students in the Research Training Option, the majority of courses are electives.
+Students in the Research and Clinical Training Option also complete required clinical courses, practica, and internships (view our clinical program sequence).
+For students in the Research Training Option, the majority of courses are electives (view our research program sequence).
 Students can earn credits both through traditional courses and non-traditional coursework.
 This allows students to develop the skills they need, and to broaden their networks with students and faculty in other labs, departments, and universities.
 Course credits can be earned through:

 - Graduate courses offered within the Department